-If you’re looking to scale your ecommerce business, you need to work with a third-party logistics (3PL) company, who can handle order fulfillment and warehousing for you and not just an on-demand warehousing company that finds existing warehouses with excess space.
-However, not all 3PLs are created equal.
-Here are a couple issues you may run into with 3PLs and considerations you must think through.
+If you’re looking to scale your ecommerce business, you need to work with a third-party logistics (3PL) company that can handle order fulfillment and warehousing for you.

-One of the first things to consider is deciding the best location(s) to store ecommerce inventory.
-If you’re shipping a lot of orders to customers across the country (e.g., from New York to California) then having one warehouse in New York will make shipping expensive for you and keep your customers waiting.
+For example, if you’re shipping a lot of orders to customers across the country (e.g., from New York to California), then storing inventory in a single warehouse in New York will make shipping expensive for you and keep your customers waiting.

-If you’re shipping from one location, some customers may miss out on affordable and fast shipping options.
-A centrally located warehouse can be nice to get started, but be sure to partner with a 3PL that has locations in other regions so you can expand as you grow.
+A centrally located warehouse can be nice to get started, but be sure to partner with a 3PL that has locations in other regions so you can keep shipping fast and affordable as you grow.